-- In third semester, Nursing 236 has a separate pediatric medication administration competency that is part of the course in addition to the one in Nursing 234. - The medication administration competency will be given during each of these beginning courses.
+- In third semester, Nursing 236 has a separate pediatric medication administration competency that is part of the course in addition to the one in Nursing 234. - The dosage and calculation assessment will be given during the LVN to RN Advanced Placement Program.